pagemachine/ats/Documentation/Introduction/Index.rst

 .. only:: html

-	This chapter describes what the features and limitations of the ats extension
+	This chapter describes the features and typical use cases of the ats extension

 Applicant Tracking System (ATS)